arcus/education_modules/bash_103_scripting/bash_103_scripting.md

 module_template_version: 2.0.0
 language: en
 narrator: UK English Female
-title:  Bash: Searching and Organizing Files
+title:  Bash: Scripting Basics
-comment:  This module will teach you how to use the bash shell to search and organize your files.
-long_description: This module is for people who have a little bit of experience with bash scripting and want to learn to use it's power to organize their file and folders.
+comment:  This module will teach you how to create and use simple bash scripts so to make repetitive tasks as simple as possible.
+If you have some experience with bash and want to learn how to save and reuse bash processes, this lesson is for you.
 estimated_time: 30 minutes

 @learning_objectives

 After completion of this module, learners will be able to:

-- Search existing files for particular character strings.
-- Search folders for files with certain titles.
-- Move files to new locations in a directory system.
-- Rename files.
+- Identify the structure of a bash script
+- Call bash scripts
+- Write simple bash scripts
 @end

 link:  https://chop-dbhi-arcus-education-website-assets.s3.amazonaws.com/css/styles.css